stormasm/spanish/verbs/teachme/tomar.md

 We have not taken the pills

 No hemos seguido el consejo
-We have not taken the advice
+We have not followed / taken the advice

 ---